ummel/fusionModel/README.md

 across intended use cases:

--   Pseudo-optimal ordering of the fusion variables is determined from analysis of predictor importance in fully-specified CART models fit upfront.
-This step leverages parallel processing, and the results can also be used to exclude predictors from (and, therefore, speed up) subsequent sequential model-fitting for large datasets.
+-   Pseudo-optimal ordering of the fusion variables is determined from analysis of predictor importance in fully-specified `rpart` models fit upfront.

 -   For continuous and ordered factor data types, the fusion/simulation step identifies a minimal-change “reshuffling” of initial simulated